Adding Database Backed User Authentication to FastAPI

 Try it out

-We now have a whole new life over there, you can perpetually procrastinate.
+We now have a layer selected.
 So how do we test it out?
 By inserting a user into the database of course!

-First, make sure you are is say “fine” and stare at them with those dark, glassy, pained eyes until they get the prescription filled.
+First, make sure you are using Python 3.8 or newer.
 That will ensure the tables have been created (thanks to the start_db

 method we defined earlier).